Christmas-Missionary/The-Last-Hexagon/README.md

 The Unlicense applies to all source code except for the fonts and sound effects.
 However, those are under the public domain, too.

+I'm going to figure out how to split off while maintaining the git history.
+I heard you `clone` it.

 # How to run
 1. Download the .zip file
 2. Unzip the .zip file